RafaelVidaurre/angular-permission/README.md

 Events
 ------
+- **$stateChangePermissionStart**: This event is broadcasted before perform authorize.

 - **$stateChangePermissionAccepted**: This event is broadcasted when one of the permissions has been accepted and the state changes successfully.

 - **$stateChangePermissionDenied**: This event is broadcasted when the access to the target state is not granted (no permissions found on the `only` array or at least one permission found on the `except` array).
 This is when the state stays the same or is changed based on the `redirectTo` option.